Frequently Asked Questions

 Prior to igniting a prescribed burn, California State Parks makes every effort to inform the community.
 This includes updates to our park websites and social media accounts, the posting of signage in the parks as well as the dispersals of press releases to local media outlets.
 If you see smoke or fire coming from a state park and are not sure, you can look to these places as well as websites and social media accounts connected to CAL FIRE's Sonoma-Lake-Napa Unit and local fire departments.
 Wildfire alerts and evacuation updates will also be shared by Sonoma County, Marin County and Napa County through thier local emergency alert systems.
 There are a number of websites (also available as smartphone apps), such as Watch Duty and PulsePoint, that will alert you about wildfires and may also provide information about prescribed fires.

-For prescribed burns conducted in state parks in the Bay Area District’s State Parks, check this website and feel free to reach out to contact information below with questions.
-Announcements and updates are also made on social media pages and individual park websites when a burn is planned or has recently occurred in a State Park.
+For prescribed burns conducted in state parks in the Bay Area District’s State Parks, check this website and feel free to reach out to contact information listed on press releases.
+Announcements and updates are also made on social media pages and individual park websites when a burn is planned or has recently occurred in a State Park, and broadcast burn projects will be posted directly in the Watch Duty app, with the incident updated as time permits prior to and during a burn.
 We also recommend following CAL FIRE's Sonoma-Lake-Napa Unit and the Marin County Fire Department on social media for updates on their agency's prescribed burns and wildfire response in our area.

 Call the Bay Area District Office (707) 769-5652 or email BayAreaNaturalResources@parks.ca.gov.
 A phone number and email for public information contact(s) will be provided on signage and in press releases and website updates for any given prescribed fire.